Welcome to Service Dogs Canada’s web-site.

 Most persons rely on their dog to assist them in many different ways.
 Ensure your dog will be allowed to accompany you wherever you need to go by properly identifying him/her as a service dog with an Identification Package provided by Service Dogs Canada

-Our Service Dog package includes quality equipment, vests with embroidered Service Dog patches, documentation, certificates, plastic wallet cards (photo optional), metal collar tags, Department of Justice wallet cards and a booklet of articles with rules and definitions explaining the Laws in simple terms.
+Our Service Dog package includes quality equipment, vests with embroidered Service Dog patches, documentation, certificates, plastic wallet cards (photo optional), metal collar tags and a booklet of articles with rules and definitions explaining the Laws in simple terms.

 Our Service Dogs Canada team maintains a help desk 24/7 (808) 291-0429 for the benefit of our clients.
 We answer questions and have a network of associates to assist with any situation you may encounter.

 There is NO legal requirement for a Service Dog to be trained by a Professional Trainer in order to have "public access" rights.
 For some reason, Service Dog organizations profess that ONLY dogs professionally trained have public access rights.

 A disabled person has the right to train his or her own Service Dog, either with the help of a trainer or without.
 Once the following two requirements are met (owner has a disability and dog is trained to assist the person) The owner and the service dog may not be denied access to any public facility.
 With your dog wearing a service dog vest you will always be welcomed